-What is PCI DSS?
+What Is PCI DSS?

 Any organization – from the mom-and-pop coffee shop to enterprises that span the globe – that accepts, transmits, processes, or stores payment cards or cardholder data needs to adhere to the PCI DSS.
-There are, however, differences in the level of PCI compliance that is required, depending on an organization’s transaction volume in a given year.
+There are differences in the level of PCI compliance that is required, depending on an organization’s transaction volume in a given year.

 While ALL organizations that accept, transmit, process, or store cardholder data, are subject to the requirements of PCI DSS, there are four distinct levels of compliance required by individual organizations.
 These levels are based on transaction volume over a 12-month period: